vippsas/vipps-invoice-api/vipps-invoice-api.md

 * `AUD` (audience): Something identifying the IPP.
 * `SUB` (subject): The base URL for the document.
 * `EXP` (expiration): A specific moment in time where the JWT becomes invalid.
 * `ALG` (algorithm): Encryption algorithm.
-Vipps will use **RS256**.
+Vipps uses RS256.

 The API's public key is required in order to validate the request.
 The public key is available as JSON Web Key (JWK) under the [`GET:/jwk`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/get_jwk) endpoint.
 Please note that the `/jwk` endpoint does not require authentication.

-It is **highly** recommended to use a pre-made library.
+It is _highly_ recommended to use a pre-made library.
 The library should at least help with validating the expiry time.

 In addition to validating the JWT's authenticity and basic properties, the IPP/invoice hotel must ensure to validate the following:

-* The expired timestamp is in the future. i.e. not expired.
+* The expiration timestamp is in the future. i.e. not expired.

 * Make sure that the URL is valid.
 One approach is to return the `SUB` and ignore the actual path.

-For details on JWT, use the [RFC](https://tools.ietf.org/html/rfc7519) or [jwt.io](https://www.jwt.io).
+For details on JWT, see the [RFC](https://tools.ietf.org/html/rfc7519) or [jwt.io](https://www.jwt.io).
 The latter contains a list of pre-made libraries.

 # Detailed information about invoice states and transitions